diondresschers/jupyter/README.md

 # jupyter

-Here ase some smas is a test to play with Jupyter notebook.
+This is a test to play with Jupyter Notebook.

-This are some small code snippets which are not interesting at all.
+These are some code snippets which are not interesting at all.
-As a PHP developer I did build way more complex things, like a whole intranetsite with forum and SOAP connections for a big health care organization.
+As a PHP developer I did build way more complex things, like a whole intranetsite with fora and SOAP connections for a big health care organization in the Netherlands.